Are Chip Debit Cards Safer? Not All Debit Cards Are Created Equal

 “The chip prevents someone from stealing card information from a single point of sale or from the card skimming scams that are running rampant right now,” Jackson says.

 While EMV technology won’t prevent data breaches completely, it does make it harder for hackers and criminals to benefit from what they steal.
 In fact, as of March 2017, merchants using chip cards saw a 58 percent drop in counterfeit fraud from the previous year.

 Are chip debit cards safer for online transactions?

 Safer in-person transactions are a big advantage of chip based debit cards.
-However, Jackson cautions that consumers still need to be careful about what they purchase online and what websites they buy things from.
+However, Jackson cautions that to maintain online safety, consumers still need to be careful about what they purchase online and what websites they buy things from.
 He recommends consumers monitor their accounts frequently via online/mobile banking.
 After all, most online fraud occurs regardless of which type of credit or debit card is used.